-A Nod To Her Favorite Movie, Father of the Bride, This Bride’s Father Surprised Her With a Pair of Sneakers for Her Reception - Washingtonian
+In a Nod to Her Favorite Movie, “Father of the Bride,” This Bride’s Dad Surprised Her With a Pair of Sneakers for Her Reception - Washingtonian

 Michael had two favorite details: having their dog Nala, who’d been Michael’s before he met Marta, walked down the aisle as the flower girl; and his sister Katy’s remarks as officiant, which he said were a hundred times better than the binder full of notes and suggestions he’d offered her in preparation.

-A few other special details were the welcome bags of Berger cookies, Fisher’s popcorn, Old Bay potato chips, and M&Ms (their initials) that introduced many of their friends from Bucknell, Columbia, and Villanova to the couple’s home state; the beer boat at cocktail hour that was one of Michael’s requests; the “bright and beautiful” flowers that the couple say ensured no one even noticed the gray skies of their rainy wedding day; and influences of all the Nancy Meyers movies Marta love—including the wedding sneakers her dad got her for the reception, a la Father of the Bride.
+A few other special details were the welcome bags of Berger cookies, Fisher’s popcorn, Old Bay potato chips, and M&Ms (their initials) that introduced many of their friends from Bucknell, Columbia, and Villanova to the couple’s home state; the beer boat at cocktail hour that was one of Michael’s requests; the “bright and beautiful” flowers that the couple say ensured no one even noticed the gray skies of their rainy wedding day; and influences of all the Nancy Meyers movies Marta love—including the wedding sneakers her dad got her for the reception, à la Father of the Bride.
 A carefully selected menu that included an Italian-style chopped salad in honor of Marta’s dad’s family, and passed desserts and espresso martinis on the dance floor, were among the other intentional details.

 Following the big day, the newlyweds honeymooned in Big Sur and Napa Valley.
 See the photos of their wedding below.